Macros

 ; [if [not false] [println "hi"]]

-If the expanded code looks wrong, you know the bug is in your macro.
-If it looks right, the bug is somewhere else.
-This simple tool saves enormous amounts of debugging time, especially with complex nested macros.
+If the expansion looks wrong, the bug is in your macro.
+If it looks right, the bug is elsewhere.
+That single distinction collapses most of the guesswork, and it is worth its weight when macros nest inside macros.

 Common Patterns